gappixTryouts/git-nonsense-experiments/README.md

 # git-nonsense-experiments
-A repository oly to test some git fiunctionalities
+A repository only to test some git fiunctionalities